yaseenkady/tree.pro/raw/14_digestive/7_pancreas/insulin/diabetes_mellitus_2.md

 # .

+13-14% of people in the US.

+50% of affected people are unaware.

+90-95% of diabetes mellitus cases.

 Classical symptoms are less common than in type 1.

 Concordance in twins is 60-90%.

-90-95% of diabetes mellitus cases.

-13-14% of people in the US.

-50% of affected people are unaware.

 # <

+African-American

 Common